onehumanbeing/linklearner/README.md

 ## Summary

-LinkLearner is an experimental version of a decentralized AI model training platform based on Artela, which utilizes off-chain model training and on-chain weight aggregation.
+LinkLearner is an experimental version of a decentralized AI model training platform based on Artela, which utilizes off-chain model training and on-chain weight aggregation. , eventually moving forward to [DAOs to democratically govern AI](https://vitalik.eth.limo/general/2024/01/30/cryptoai.html)

 It enables the reuse of idle computational power while ensuring sensitive data utilizes remains secure and undisclosed.